The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **aexams:** Tasks in Arabic related to various academic exams covering a range of subjects.
       * **aclue:** Tasks focusing on ancient Chinese language understanding and cultural aspects.
       * **lingoly:** Challenging logical reasoning benchmark in low-resource languages with controls for memorization.
-      * **tydiqa:** A typologically diverse question-answering dataset covering 11 under-represented languages.
+      * **tydiqa:** A typologically diverse question-answering data set covering 11 under-represented languages.
-      * **xquad:** A cross-lingual question-answering dataset extending SQuAD to 10 under-represented languages.
+      * **xquad:** A cross-lingual question-answering data set extending SQuAD to 10 under-represented languages.
       * **mlqa:** Multilingual Question Answering benchmark covering 7 under-represented languages.
-      * **americasnli:** A natural language inference dataset for Indigenous languages of the Americas.
+      * **americasnli:** A natural language inference data set for Indigenous languages of the Americas.
-      * **masakhaner:** A named entity recognition dataset for African languages.
+      * **masakhaner:** A named entity recognition data set for African languages.

 ## Other Possible Taxonomy Sections